 SSE Professor NI Wei-Ming Wins ESA Outstanding Ecological Theory Paper Award

-CUHK-Shenzhen SSE Presidential Chair Professor NI, Wei-Ming, recently received the Outstanding Ecological Theory Paper Award by the Ecological Society of America(ESA) with his paper titled Carrying Capacity on A Heterogeneous Environment with Habitat Connectivity.
+CUHK-Shenzhen SSE Presidential Chair Professor NI Wei-Ming has recently received the Outstanding Ecological Theory Paper Award by the Ecological Society of America(ESA) for his paper titled "Carrying Capacity in A Heterogeneous Environment with Habitat Connectivity".

-The award-winning paper of Ni mainly describes the mathematical and experimental evidence of two conclusions: populations diffusing in heterogeneous environments reach higher total size than non-diffusing; and homogeneously distributed resources support higher total carrying capacity than heterogeneously distributed resources.
-The first conclusion, though sounds counterintuitive, stimulates people to re-examine and define an important basic idea in ecology - "carrying capacity": a "dynamic" process not only dependent on the total amount of resources, but also on the rate of movement of individuals in the population.
+The award-winning paper of Prof. Ni mainly describes the mathematical and experimental evidences of two conclusions: populations diffusing in heterogeneous environments reach higher total size than if non-diffusing; and homogeneously distributed resources support higher total carrying capacity than heterogeneously distributed resources.
+The first conclusion, though seemingly counterintuitive, stimulates people to re-examine and define an important basic idea in ecology - "carrying capacity": a "dynamic" process not only dependent on the total amount of resources, but also on the rate of movement of individuals in the population.
 On the other hand, the second conclusion overturns the past inference based on the logistic equation, and points out the significance of resources and environmental changes on species.